 Having successfully robbed a security van [see _"Widows" (1983) (mini)_], Shirley Miller, Linda Pirelli and Bella O'Reilly have escaped to Rio de Janeiro, leaving Dolly Rawlins in London to...
 See full summary »

 Three armed robbers, Harry Rawlins, Terry Miller and Joe Pirelli, die when the security van that they are robbing catches fire in the Kingsway Tunnel in London.
 Their widows, Dolly Rawlins,...
 See full summary »

-Dolly Rawlins has just been released from prison after serving nine years for the murder of her husband, Harry, following a robbery that she and several other women had carried out on a ...
+Dolly Rawlins has just been released from prison after serving Five years (Stated on the credits of the original tv series . ) for the murder of her husband, Harry, following a robbery that...
 See full summary »

 Was this review helpful to you?